valeriangalliat/cooking/crepes.md

 For the record, 2 tarticrêpes, one crêpe with just cheese, and one sweet crêpe after was good for me.

-If it had been only cheese and sweet crêpes, I would likely have needed 6 to 8 crêpes.
+If it had been only cheese and sweet crêpes, I would have needed 6 to 8 crêpes.

 This quantity for 20 crêpes was largely enough for 4 (there's a fair amount of leftover dough), so it feeds more like 6 people, provided we do 2 tarticrêpes each.
-If we didn't have that much toppings and stuck to just cheese and sweet crêpes, 20 crêpes would probably have been just enough for 3.
+If we didn't have that much toppings and stuck to just cheese and sweet crêpes, 20 crêpes would probably have been good for 3 or 4.

 Here a 400 g block of cheddar was perfect for 3 persons, with 2 tarticrêpes each, but we really went hardcore on cheese and being more